Skip to content

 Created archive: /app/shares/share_5.zip

-• Threshold (K): Number of shares required to decrypt the file
+• Threshold (K): Minimum number of shares required to decrypt the file

 • Total Shares (N): Total number of shares to generate